scribe-security/docs/docs/CLI/valint/README.md

 ## Target types
 ---
-Each target can be used to collect evidence on different parts of your supply chain.  <br />
+Each target type can be used to collect evidence on different parts of your supply chain.  <br />
 For example, you can collect SBOMs for images or binaries created by your supply chain.

 Target format `[scheme]:[name]:[tag]`